Outline of the right for leaseholders of a building containing flats to take over the management of the building.

 - whether or not the RTM company intends to employ a managing agent to manage the building (and, if a prospective agent has been identified already, his name and address); or, alternatively, whether the company intends to appoint the current managing agent.
 If the RTM company does not intend to appoint an agent but to manage the building itself, the notice must give details of the management experience, if any, of the existing members of the company.

 - The notice must be accompanied by a copy of the Articles of Association of the RTM company or state where the Articles may be inspected and copies taken; the notice is considered not to have been served if it does not include the Articles of Association or state where it can be found.
 The legislation says that the notice ‘is not invalidated by any inaccuracy in the particulars’, but this should not be taken as a licence for carelessness.
 This is a formal notice and care should be taken that it fully complies and is properly served.
+It may be advisable to employ a solicitor who specialises in this area to draft and serve the notice.

 The prescribed form is set out in a Statutory Instrument (2010 No 825).